MDU-PHL/bohra/docs/pipelines/amr_typing.md

 ```

-This pipeline will use `abritamr` for AMR mechanism detection and undertake species appropriate serotyping.
-Please note that if you do not supply a species and set `--speciation none` there will be no species specific AMR or serotyping done.
+This pipeline will use `abritamr` for AMR mechanism detection and undertake species appropriate serotyping (where speciation is done or species is supplied)
 You can provide paired-end fastq and/or assemblies as input for this pipeline.
-If only paired-end fastq supplied, assembly will be run to generata appropriate inputs for `abritamr` and serotyping.
-If you would like to use a an assembly combination different from the default you will need to specify
+If only paired-end fastq supplied, assembly will be run to generate appropriate inputs for `abritamr` and serotyping.
+If you would like to use an assembly combination different from the default you will need to specify

-1. where inputs are only (or mostly paired-end fastq) and you want to use a different assembler to the default of `shovill + spades`.
+1. where inputs are only (or mostly paired-end fastq) and you want to use a different assembler to the default of `shovill + spades`
 ```
-bohra run amr_typing -i input_file.tsv -j my_typing_pipeline -a shovill_skesa
+bohra run amr_typing -i input_file.tsv -j my_typing_pipeline -a shovill_skesa --cpus X
 ```
 2. where inputs are assemblies (or you are happy to stick with `shovill + spades` )
 ```
-bohra run amr_typing -i input_file.tsv -j my_typing_pipeline
+bohra run amr_typing -i input_file.tsv -j my_typing_pipeline --cpus X
 ```